tarantoj/swept-crkbd/README.md

 - Added an extra pinky column.
 - Added an extra thumb key.
 - Converted from direct to switch connections to matrix with diodes keeping compatibility with the corne.

+The following versioning schema will be followed as closely as possible.
+- Major versions: Changes to the form factor.
+- Minor versions: Changes that affect the build processs, e.g. Position or orientation of components.
+- Patch versions: No change to the build process.

 ## Who made this?